kubernetes/community/contributors/design-proposals/device-plugin.md

 The device plugin is structured in 5 parts:
 1. Registration: The device plugin advertises it's presence to Kubelet
-2. Discovery: Kubelet calls the device plugin to list it's devices
+2. ListDevices: Kubelet calls the device plugin to list it's devices
-3. Allocate / Deallocate: When creating/deleting containers requesting the
-   devices advertised by the device plugin, Kubelet calls the device plugin's `Allocate` and `Deallocate` functions.
-4. Cleanup: Kubelet terminates the communication through a "Stop"
+3. HealthCheck: The device plugin returns a stream on which it writes when a device's health changes
+4. Allocate: When creating containers, Kubelet calls the device plugin's `Allocate` function so that it can run device specific instructions (gpu cleanup, QRNG initialization, ...) and instruct Kubelet how to make the device available in the container.
-5. Heartbeat: The device plugin polls Kubelet to know if it's still alive and if it has to re-issue a Register request
+5. Heartbeat: The device plugin polls every 5s Kubelet to know if it's still alive and if it has to re-issue a Register request (e.g: Kubelet crashed between two heartbeats)

 ### Registration